MichaelMoser1970/okro-pr-util/README.md

-# Utility to automate creation of pull requests
+# Utility to automate creation of pull requests at traiana

 The script ```makeprtraiana.py``` does the following steps: